 - other schools in their area

-If you have any worries about your child at school, you should talk to their teacher.
-You can also speak with the school's special education needs co-ordinator (SENCO) if you have any further concerns.
+If you have any worries about your child or young person, you should talk to their teacher or the school's special educational needs co-ordinator (SENCO).

 - communication and interaction